Race for the Cure: Join Team IU Health

 Join the Promise

-In 1992, more than 1,700 Indiana University Health team members came together to raise $50,000 for the first IU Health team in Central Indiana’s Race for the Cure.
-Team members from across the state have continued to come together each and every year to raise funds and awareness to fight breast cancer.
+In 1992, more than 1,700 Indiana University Health team members and families came together to raise $50,000 for the first IU Health team in Central Indiana’s Race for the Cure.
+IU Health team members and families from across the state have continued to come together each and every year to raise funds and awareness to fight breast cancer.

 How to Join Team IU Health?

-Registration for the 2015 Susan G. Komen Race for the Cure has begun.
-Create your own IU Health Team or join some of your IU Health team members.
+Registration for the 2016 Susan G. Komen Race for the Cure has begun.
+Create your own team or join some of our IU Health team members.
 Please remember, if you are creating your own IU Health Team, don’t forget to include “Team IU Health” in your team’s name and select IU Health in the drop down menu for company/corporate name.

 IU Health is leading the way for cancer care in Indiana